awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

     export USE_S3="true"
     # true/false flag to configure and deploy with Cognito
     export USE_COGNITO="true"
+    # Load Balancer Scheme
+    export LOAD_BALANCER_SCHEME=internet-facing
     ```

+    > NOTE: Configure Load Balancer Scheme (e.g. `internet-facing` or `internal`).
+Default is set to `internet-facing`.
+Use `internal` as the load balancer scheme if you want the load balancer to be accessible only within your VPC.
+See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation

 1. Save the variables to a `.tfvars` file:
     ```sh